Skip to content

 Filing taxes is already stressful enough, and missing the tax extension deadline only makes tax season more stressful.

 But, life gets in the way sometimes.
-If you missed the tax extension deadline, here’s how to recover, file your taxes late, and get your finances back on track for 2023.
+If you missed the tax extension deadline, here's how to recover, file your taxes late, and get your finances back on track.

 What Is A Tax Extension Deadline?

-The tax extension deadline for 2022 was October 17th.
-If you asked for an extension, this was the date you should have filed your 2021 tax return.
+If you asked for an extension, the October 15 extension deadline was the date you should have filed your tax return for the prior year.

 What To Do When You Miss The Tax Extension Deadline?